 Next, we turn our attention to Lyapunov-stable equilibria.
-We focus on a very strong notion of stability: stability for all $\w>1$.
-Formally, we call a mass vector $x$ a \emph{universally stable equilibrium} if $x$ is a Lyapunov-stable equilibrium for every $\w > 1$.
+We focus on a very strong notion of stability: stability of an equilibrium $x$ simultaneously for all $\w>1$.\footnote{ Contrast this with the notion of stability used in the previous section --- there, we characterized Lyapunov-stable equilibria for any given fixed $\w$.} Formally, we call a mass vector $x$ a \emph{universally stable equilibrium} if $x$ is a Lyapunov-stable equilibrium for every $\w > 1$.
 Our goal here is to investigate which equilibria are universally stable.
-Such equilibria are robust to (a very idealized notion of) a changing the environment, as expressed by varying $\w$.
+Such equilibria are robust to (a very idealized notion of) a change in the environment, as expressed by varying $\w$.

 Our main result for universally stable equilibria is a complete characterization for influence graphs that are forests, and more generally for influence graphs whose connected components are bipartite graphs.